TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 - (Done) "find_edges.txt" produces annoying empty line in end of file.
 Maybe fix that later. //Not relevant anymore due to corrections 220513//
 - (Done) Put steps for processing the raw data in shell script
 - (220516) Need to justify sparsity conjuncture.
+- (220521) Issue with counting components for large dataset, works for 1000000 first lines and is fairly quick otherwise.
+Also will look in to frequewncy table appareance.

 #### Misc notes
 - To store edges and verticies some options are: adjacency list, adjacency matrix.
 Will consider sparseness to decide which type to store in.
 - If number of edges is proportional to "size" of graph (guess number of nodes) then often seen as spared accroding to lecture note.